Skip to Content

 The legal limit for BAC in Texas is .08% for drivers 21 and older, .04% for commercial drivers, and .01% for drivers under 21.
 However, even if a driver's BAC is below the legal limit, they can still be arrested and charged with DWI or DUI if the officer has probable cause to believe the driver is impaired.

-The determining factor of if you are DWI is if you are unable to operate a vehicle safely due to the ingestion of drugs or alcohol, regardless of the actual level of alcohol in your bloodstream
+The determining factor of if you are DWI is if you are unable to operate a vehicle safely due to the ingestion of drugs or alcohol, regardless of the actual level of alcohol in your bloodstream.

-It is important to note that Texas has an "implied consent" law, which means that any person operating a motor vehicle on a public road has consented to a chemical test of their breath, blood or urine if they are arrested on suspicion of DWI or DUI.
+It is important to note that Texas has an "implied consent" law, which means that any person operating a motor vehicle on a public road has consented to a chemical test of their breath, blood, or urine if they are arrested on suspicion of DWI or DUI.
 Refusal to submit to a chemical test can result in additional penalties.

-What are the Penalties for DWI in Texas?
+What Are the Penalties for DWI in Texas?

 When possible, it is always best to use a designated driver or to call a friend or a cab for a ride, as penalties can be severe for DWI convictions and can get progressively harsher with multiple DWI arrests.